LibrEars/Science-web-journal/README.md

 ![Researcher](/Artwork/researcher.png)

 ## Collaborating in the workgroup
-The first level of collaborating is within the workgroup.
-An intranet, hosted by the universities, provides an interactive workgroup-wiki and server for the structured data and drafts.
+The first level of collaboration is within the workgroup.
+An intranet, hosted by the universities, provides an interactive workgroup-wiki and servers for the structured data and drafts.
 ![workgroup](/Artwork/workgroup.png)

 ## University level and Publishing
-When the group thinks something is ready to publish, it releases it into the university intranet and the open accessible net.
+When the group thinks something is ready to be published, it releases it into the university intranet and the libre open access net.
 The publication is on behalf of the University or Institute to encourage high-quality publications.
 A peer-review from outsides can be requested.
 ![uni](/Artwork/uni.png)

 ## World wide science-net